About QCAT

 Organisational structure

-QCAT is part of the justice services division of the Department of Justice and Attorney-General.
-The Minister responsible for QCAT is the Honourable Shannon Fentiman, Attorney-General and Minister for Justice, Minister for Women and Minister for the Prevention of Domestic and Family Violence.
+QCAT is part of the Courts and Tribunals division within the Department of Justice and Attorney-General.
+The Minister responsible for QCAT is the Honourable Yvette D'Ath, Attorney-General and Minister for Justice and Minister for the Prevention of Domestic and Family Violence.

 The QCAT President and Deputy President lead the tribunal that includes members, adjudicators and the registry.